Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Sweet, energetic, watchful

-The Swedish Vallhund is a pup that has yet to gain much in popularity in the Western world.
-They come from Sweden, as their name suggests, and have a fiery and energetic spirit.
-These dwarf pups look similar to the Corgi as a whole.
-However, they are an entirely distinct breed that has been around for many centuries.
+The Swedish Vallhund is a dwarf pup that has yet to gain popularity in the Western world.
+As their name suggests, they come from Sweden and have a fiery and energetic spirit.
+They look similar to the Corgi, but they are an entirely distinct breed that has been around for many centuries.

 The Swedish Vallhund is considered a dwarf breed because they have a larger, muscular body on short legs.
-They are members of the Spitz family, which shows in their pointed face and their fluffy, curled tail.
+They are members of the Spitz family, which shows in their pointed faces and fluffy, curled tails.
 They are classed in the herding group by the AKC.

 Divider 1